 Disney’s Epcot World Showcase allows guests to experience an immersive experience of over 4,000 years of food, culture, and history.
 Take a tour with me to gain a deeper appreciation of the history and details of both real-life landmarks and Epcot pavilions.

 Each of Epcot’s 11 World Showcase themed pavilions were created to represent each country’s landscape, architecture, and marketplaces.
 I love that each pavilion is staffed with cultural representatives from the pavilion’s country.
 (However, cultural representatives have not returned since re-opening.)
 If you haven’t done it before, check out the Cast Member’s name tags to show their hometown and country.

 Mexico Pavilion: El Castillo Pyramid

 Mexico is one of my very favorite places to relax at Disney World.
 As I relax in the open-air market, I pretend to be in Mexico, taking in all the sights and sounds.
-Also, the outside of the Mexico pavilion is based on architectural designs of ancient Mesoamerican civilization.
+Also, the outside of the Mexico Oavilion is based on architectural designs of ancient Mesoamerican civilization.

 The pre-Hispanic city of Chichén Itzá was the most important Maya area.
 After the Spanish arrived, it became the center of worship in the Yucatan peninsula.
 One of the most famous temples, El Castillo, was built here between 800 and 1100 A.D.

-When the spring and fall equinoxes occur in Mexico, a “shadow” of a serpent appears to descend on the pyramid, and Disney’s Imagineering added a super cool effect to the pyramid.
-Each day as the sun goes down, the shadow “snake” can be seen in the World Showcase.
+Interestingly, when the spring and fall equinoxes occur in Mexico, a “shadow” of a serpent appears to descend on the pyramid.
+Disney’s Imagineering added a super cool effect to the pyramid.
+Each day as the sun goes down, the shadow “snake” also appears in the World Showcase.
 I can’t wait to witness this on my next visit!

 Norway Pavilion: Stave Church